RDS for Oracle database architecture

 architecture, see Oracle Multitenant Administrator’s Guide

 For Oracle Database 19c and higher, you can create an RDS for Oracle DB instance that uses the CDB architecture.
-Your client applications connect at the PDB level rather than the CDB level.
+In RDS for Oracle, PDBs are referred to as tenant databases.
+Your client applications connect at the tenant database (PDB) level rather than the CDB level.
 RDS for Oracle supports the following configurations of the CDB architecture:

 - Multi-tenant configuration